 Why should you scent your wedding?

-At first, this luxurious idea might seem like something you’d only find at a star-studded celebrity wedding — or should we say a royal wedding, since Kate Middleton used Jo Malone orange blossom candles to fill Westminster Abbey with the fragrance when she wed Prince William.
+At first, this luxurious idea might seem like something you’d only find at a star-studded celebrity wedding—or should we say a royal wedding, since Kate Middleton used Jo Malone orange blossom candles to fill Westminster Abbey with the fragrance when she wed Prince William all the way back in 2011.
 But even for those of us who are neither royal nor celebrity, this trend is worth a second thought.
 Our sense of smell is directly linked with our memories.
 By having a scented wedding, you’re not only creating a more immersive experience for everyone (hello, aromatherapy!), but you’re actually linking that smell to your wedding day.

 Think of it like this: If you’ve ever found an old bottle of perfume or cologne that you used to love but stopped using for whatever reason, you know that a quick sniff can instantly transport you back to the time in your life that is linked to that scent.
 The same theory can be applied to your wedding day!
 By incorporating a specific fragrance into your wedding, you're adding a whole new dimension to the memories that you, your spouse, and your guests will have of the day.